Azure/azure-signalr/docs/diagnostic-logs.md

 ### Archive to a storage account

 Logs are stored in the storage account that configured in **Diagnostics logs** pane.
 A container named `insights-logs-alllogs` is created automatically to store diagnostic logs.
 Inside the container, logs are stored in the file `resourceId=/SUBSCRIPTIONS/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/RESOURCEGROUPS/XXXX/PROVIDERS/MICROSOFT.SIGNALRSERVICE/SIGNALR/XXX/y=YYYY/m=MM/d=DD/h=HH/m=00/PT1H.json`.
 Basically, the path is combined by `resource ID` and `Date Time`.
-The log files are splitted by `hour`.
+The log files are split by `hour`.
 Therefore, the minutes always be `m=00`.

 All logs are stored in JavaScript Object Notation (JSON) format.
 Each entry has string fields that use the format described in the following sections.